spyflow/musicbot/README.md

 This is a simple Discord bot for playing music from YouTube videos in a voice channel.
 The bot is written in Python and uses the Discord API and pytube library to fetch and play music.

-## Discontinuation
+> [!WARNING]

-**Attention:** This project has been discontinued and will no longer receive updates.
+> This project has been discontinued and will no longer receive updates.

 ## Features